A Quick Guide to Nusa Penida

 124,000 IDR / £6.50 one way

-So, the journey time on the boat was around 30 minutes.
+So, the journey time on the boat to Nusa Penida was around 30 minutes.
 In total it’s around a 2 hour travel time.
 You’re told to arrive an hour early to check in and leave your bags, then you have to wait for your boat to be called, and ours boarded around half an hour late.
 Sanur port is borderline chaos.
 But expected chaos.

 Albeit late, when we were taken down to the boat, our bags were loaded and we were on our way within about 20 minutes.
 There was no waiting around to set off.
 The seats were weirdly shaped and built for very small people (comparatively, I am not a large person).
 It’s also unavoidably warm aboard.
 On the whole for a half an hour trip, and limited waiting around before and after on the boat, I would go with Angel Billabong again.